• Books

 • Contact Us

-Our guest speaker today is Larry Lester.
-For more than 50 years he has researched, promoted and written about black baseball history.
-Lester is the co-founder and former Research Director of the Negro Leagues Baseball Museum in Kansas City, where he developed its business plan, and its licensing program for caps, jerseys and jackets.
-Lester also served as treasurer where he personally financed the museum’s operations during its early years.
+Our guest speaker today is Larry Lester, a nationally recognized historian whose work has illuminated the legacy of Black baseball for more than 50 years.
+Lester is the co‑founder and former Research Director of the Negro Leagues Baseball Museum in Kansas City, where he developed its business plan and launched its licensing program for caps, jerseys, and jackets.
+He also served as treasurer, personally financing the museum’s operations during its formative years.

-The recipient of numerous awards and honors, historian John B. Holway claimed, “Larry Lester might know more about the Negro Leagues and their players than anyone else.
+His contributions have earned widespread acclaim.
+Historian John B. Holway remarked, “Larry Lester might know more about the Negro Leagues and their players than anyone else.
 He’s certainly among the top five scholars.”
-Award winning author Lonnie Wheeler, who wrote biographies about Hank Aaron, Bob Gibson and Cool Papa Bell, called Lester "the de facto chairman of all things Negro League."
+Award‑winning author Lonnie Wheeler called him “the de facto chairman of all things Negro League.”

-His mantra is “We are drowning in information but starving for knowledge.”
+His guiding mantra is: “We are drowning in information but starving for knowledge.”

 LL42 logo